maxvuksan/VoxelEditor/README.md

 A level editor which prerenders voxel enviroments to images.

-The editor is comprised of 6 stages
+The editor is comprised of 6 stages:

  **Tiles** Define tiles to make up the geometry of the level.